What do you know about head injury compensation?

 Additionally, the client experiences rapid mood swings and other out-of-character behavior.
 He relies heavily on anti-depressants and anxiety medications.

 This client has grounds for head injury compensation through worker’s comp, for the rest of his life.
 This scenario highlights the need to always consider the long-term prognosis because this injury will affect the client for the rest of his life.
 The money he receives from his employer’s worker’s compensation plan should reflect that.

 The victim in this case is a 17-year-old boy who is the passenger in a car that strikes a streetlight.
 In this hypothetical scenario, the passenger is not wearing a seatbelt and is thrown from the car and onto the ground outside.

 The boy immediately suffers an epileptic seizure and multiple fractures of the skull.
-He is in intensive care for 10 days, and has a permanent brain injury that will affect him the rest of his life.
+He is in intensive care for 10 days and has a permanent brain injury that will affect him for the rest of his life.
 After suffering a series of epileptic seizures and being unable to work, this client is eligible for a personal injury settlement.
 He will depend on anti-epilepsy medication for the rest of his life, all due to his brain injury.

 A Cycling Injury

 In this case, the hypothetical victim of a head injury is cycling to work.
 As he cycles through the main entrance to his workplace, a barrier between lanes of traffic falls and strikes his helmet.